Code-Institute-Submissions/jimis-cafe-and-music/assets/images/write-up/testing.md

 | Layout | Information should maintain logical hierarchy and elements should not become overcrouded or ovelap | Yes | N/A |
 | Functionality | Buttons, links and clickable icons should remain clickable | Yes | N/A |

-## Cloud version testing
+<h2>Cloud version testing</h2>

 After carrying out the same testing outlined above on the cloud-hosted version of the site (Github pages), the site works as expected without any problems.